-- The Board meets formally four or five times a year, typically in February/March, May, August and November. - Meetings are generally on a Wednesday or Thursday from 4pm to 6.30/7pm (often with informal social time thereafter). - We also hold a Strategy Awayday (or couple of half-days) in the course of each year. - Agendas and papers are circulated a week in advance (by email, though hard copies can be sent).
-Minutes are circulated a week later along with an Action Log. - Meetings are held at our offices in Edinburgh (Castle Mills, Studio 6, 2 Gilmore Park, Edinburgh EH3 9FN) or other venues which enable hybrid functionality, offering the opportunity for members where necessary to attend remotely through Zoom.

-- The Craft Scotland Director attends all Board meetings, and senior and other staff are invited to discuss relevant items. - There is a Finance & Remunerations Committee (F&RC), which meets two weeks before every full Board meeting.
-This consists of up to three Board members and the Director. - Short-term 'task forces' are created from time to time to enable volunteer Board and staff members to explore key topics together. - Members are asked to attend all Board meetings, and F&RC meetings as relevant.
+- The Board meets formally five times a year, typically in January, March, May, August and November. - Meetings are generally on a Wednesday or Thursday from 4pm to 6.30/7pm (often with a glass of wine afterwards!). - We also hold a Strategy Awayday (or couple of half-days) in the course of the year. - Agendas and papers are circulated a week in advance (by email, though hard copies can be sent).
+Minutes are circulated a week later along with an Action Log. - Meetings are usually held at our offices in Edinburgh (Studios 6 & 7, Castle Mills, 2 Gilmore Park, Edinburgh EH3 9FN).
+During lockdown restrictions, meetings are online through Zoom; we aim to continue an element of 'remote attendance', to manage demands on travel time, costs and carbon emissions. - The Craft Scotland Director attends all Board meetings, along with senior and other staff by invitation. - There is a Finance & Remunerations sub-committee, which meets two weeks before every full Board meeting.
+This consists of three Board members and the Director. - Short-term pop-up 'task forces' are created from time to time to enable a few Board and staff members to explore key topics. - Members are expected to attend all Board meetings, and sub-committee meetings as appropriate.
 If a member is unable to attend, pre-meeting input by phone or email to the Chair is encouraged.
 Any member who attends fewer than 50% of the available opportunities in a year may be asked to resign. - Board members are also warmly invited to attend Craft Scotland events and activities.
-These include the conference, talks and panel discussions, showcase events and exhibition private views, in Scotland and beyond.
+These include the biennial conference, annual Summer Show, talks and panel discussions, showcase events and exhibition private views.